Gift buying is never particularly easy, especially when it comes to kids. The 4 gift rule is an excellent solution.

 Pretty self-explanatory — ask your child what they want.
 This will usually be the ‘big’ gift that they’ve been talking about a lot.

-Ideally, ask them for multiple options, so finally opening the gift will be a bit of a surprise for them.
+Ideally, ask them for multiple options, so when opening the gift, there will be a bit of a surprise for them.

 Again, you can ask your child what they need, or choose something you already know they need, like a new wallet, phone, or perfume.